Connect with us

 Most telling is that in 2015 there was a grassroots initiative placed on the ballot by citizens to make a stronger commitment in the state constitution to public education.
 Politicians including Reeves opposed that initiative and placed a legislatively adopted alternative on the ballot designed to confuse voters.
 That marked the first time in the history of the state a legislative alternative to a citizen-sponsored initiative was placed on the ballot.

-Yet at no time have those groups or those politicians made an effort to change the Mississippi Constitution, which would require a vote of the people to the language that so clearly prohibits public funds from going to private schools.
+Yet at no time have those groups or those politicians made an effort to change the Mississippi Constitution, which would require a vote of the people to remove the language that so clearly prohibits public funds from going to private schools.

-That alternative would have been the perfect for voucher supporters to also try to change the Mississippi Constitution to allow public money to be spent on private schools.
+That alternative would have been the perfect opportunity for voucher supporters to also try to change the Mississippi Constitution to allow public money to be spent on private schools.

 No such effort to put such a proposal before the voters was tried then or at any other time in state history.